Stochastic decomposition for $\ell_p$-norm symmetric survival functions on the positive orthant: Explicit representation for the law of

 Our goal is to find the random variable $V_p$ satisfying (\ref{willi_V}).
 The solution will be given in Theorem \ref{thm_sol} below, where it is shown that $V_p$ is a (convex) mixture of certain beta distributions.
 Before presenting it, some auxiliary steps are carried out.
 First of all, for the sake of completeness, we formally prove that $V_p$ satisfying (\ref{willi_V}) exists and is unique in law.
-To this end, recall that a function $\varphi:(0,\infty) \rightarrow [0,\infty)$ is called \emph{$d$-monotone} if the derivatives $\varphi^{(k)}$ exist for $k=0,\ldots,d-2$, and $(-1)^k\,\varphi^{(k)}$ is non-negative, non-increasing and convex.
 A result of \cite{williamson56}, lying at the heart of the results in \cite{mcneil09}, shows that functions $\varphi:[0,\infty) \rightarrow [0,1]$ which are $d$-monotone on $(0,\infty)$ and satisfy $\varphi(0)=1$ form a simplex with extremal boundary given by the functions $\varphi_v(x):=(1-x/v)^{d-1}_+$, $v>0$.
-In probabilistic terms, this means that for any such function $\varphi$ there is a random variable $V_{\varphi}$, uniquely determined in distribution, such that $\varphi(x)=\IE[\varphi_{V_{\varphi}}(x)]$, $x \geq 0$.
+In intuitive terms, this means that these functions form a compact convex set, and each element in this set has a unique representation as an ``integral average'' over functions in the boundary of the set.
+In probabilistic terms, it means that for any such function $\varphi$ there is a random variable $V_{\varphi}$, uniquely determined in distribution, such that $\varphi(x)=\IE[\varphi_{V_{\varphi}}(x)]$, $x \geq 0$.
 Applied to our situation, in order to formally prove that $V_p$ exists and its law is unique it is sufficient to verify that $x \mapsto (1-x^{\theta})^{d-1}_+$ is $d$-monotone.